 CER Regional Hub in the Levant

-Overall overview: Lebanon, Jordan and Iraq have been the scene of conflict and political unrest for many years, during which cultural heritage has been actively and increasingly targeted and weaponized.
-Throughout this time, Lebanon, on account of its location and history, has been a relatively stable zone of cultural exchange.
-However, the country is currently facing a rapidly escalating economic crisis and remains notorious for the looting of cultural artefacts and illegal excavations at archaeological sites.
+Overall overview: Lebanon, Syria, Jordan and Iraq have variously experienced conflict, political unrest, and environmental crisis for many years.
+In numerous contexts, cultural heritage is actively and targeted and weaponised.
+Although Lebanon has historically been a relatively stable zone of cultural exchange, the country is currently enduring a catastrophic economic crisis and remains notorious for the looting of cultural artefacts and illegal excavations at archaeological sites – a human threat also prevalent elsewhere in the region.

-Extent and sources of risks: High and posed mainly by man-made disasters and economic and political instability.
+Extent and sources of risks: High threat posed mainly by man-made disasters and economic and political instability.

-Heritage at risk: Cultural practices, archaeological sites and historical cities and villages; museums and their collections; libraries and archives.
+Heritage at risk: Cultural practices, archaeological sites, historical cities and villages, museums and their collections, libraries and archives

 Main goals and activities:

-• Pursue capacity building and risk mapping, mitigation and preparedness
+• Bolster national and regional capacities in risk mapping and mitigation and emergency preparedness

 Connect with this Regional Hub